Are you currently trading and dealing with fear and anxiety? Don’t feel bad, you aren’t the only one.

 Any time you make changes, you will face internal resistance from within, fear, fatigue, insecurity, and even opposition from family members or loved ones.
 You will most likely even receive negative energy from those around you who are threatened by what you are doing.
 Change does not happen overnight and you have to stick with your convictions in the face of self-doubt; be patient and allow yourself time to achieve the goals that you set out to reach.
 Don’t allow yourself to become a victim of these negative thoughts.
 They will only serve to distract you from concentrating on what needs to be done.
 Again, we want to attack the root of the problem which is how you interpret these feelings.
 You will not necessarily be able to rid yourself of them; however, you can stop focusing on them.
 Focus on the future and on what you want out of it.
 It is key that you change your thought process when it comes to negativity.

 Eventually, we will become what we resist similar to the way we say that we will never become like our parents.
 Most of us do.
 Therefore, by showing no importance or resistance to your negative feelings; you allow yourself to focus on your positive goals.

 You can ask yourself a few questions to understand how much your past affects your thinking.
 Figure out what the opinions of others mean to you:

-- Do you heavily rely on others?
+Do you heavily rely on others?

-- Are you hesitant to speak up in front of others due to fear of sounding “stupid”?
+Are you hesitant to speak up in front of others due to fear of sounding “stupid”?

-- Do you look to others for approval before you commit to action?
+Do you look to others for approval before you commit to action?

-- Do you constantly speak about your past accomplishments?
+Are constantly speaking about past accomplishments?

-- Do you need input from others in your decision making process?
+Do you need input from others in your decision-making process?

 For those of you who answer “yes” to many of these questions, you are fearful to act or commit to a plan of action without external approval.
 Consider how this affects your stock trading activities; you will quickly realize how fear prevents you from becoming the trader that you know you are or can be.
 Be honest with yourself and you will then move forward.